Twinklebear/Twinklebear.github.io-jekyll/_posts/2019-10-20-the-sbt-three-ways.md

 ---
 {% include JB/setup %}

+DirectX Ray Tracing, Vulkan's NV Ray Tracing extension, and OptiX 7 (or collectively, the RTX APIs) build on the same execution model for running user code to trace and process rays.
+The user creates a shader binding table (SBT), which consists of a set of shader function handles and embedded parameters for these functions.
+The shaders in the table are executed depending on whether or not a geometry was hit by a ray, and which geometry was hit.
+When a geometry is hit a set of parameters specified on both the host and device side of the application combine to determine which shader is executed.
+The RTX APIs provide a great deal of flexibility in how the SBT can be set up and indexed into during rendering, leaving a number of options open to applications.
+However, with incorrect SBT access leading to crashes and difficult bugs, sparse examples or documentation, and subtle differences in naming and SBT setup between the APIs, properly setting up and accessing the SBT is an especially thorny part of the RTX APIs for new users.

+In this post we'll look at the similarities and differences of each ray tracing API's shader binding table to gain a fundamental understanding of the execution model.
+I'll then present an interactive tool for constructing the SBT, building a scene which uses it, and executing trace calls on the scene to see which hit groups and miss shaders are called.
+Finally, we'll look at how this model can be brought back to the CPU using Embree, to potentially build a unified low-level API for ray tracing.

-Lead-in: some stuff like the SBT setup and how the different options for tweaking how it's indexed can be confusing to work out.
+*Lead-in: some stuff like the SBT setup and how the different options for tweaking how it's indexed can be confusing to work out.
 The information around is a bit partial and most people are left to kind of work out the math or some guess work to see what's going on.
 Here I'll explain each and provide an interactive tool for playing with how the SBT is setup and indexed in the shader.
-Also explain difference of a shader vs. the shader record, which is more like a closure in that you need a SR for each unique combination of function and SBT parameters.
+Also explain difference of a shader vs. the shader record, which is more like a closure in that you need a SR for each unique combination of function and SBT parameters.*

 <!--more-->

+# The What and Why of the Shader Binding Table

+When using a rasterizer we can batch objects by the shader they use, and thus always know the specific single shader which must be called to render our set of objects.
+A fundamental difference between rasterization and ray tracing is that in a ray tracer we don't know which object a ray will hit when we trace it, and thus need the entire scene available in memory (or some proxy of it) to process the ray.
+This means our ray tracer needs the geometry for each object and a function to call which can process intersections with that object.
+Instead of one shader we need all the possible shaders which might be called, and a way to associate them with geometry in the scene.
+Each of the RTX APIs does implements this through the Shader Binding Table.

 # DirectX Ray Tracing

-SBT can store pairs of 4byte constants (oe 4byte + pad) and 8 byte descriptors.
+SBT can store pairs of 4byte constants (or 4byte + pad) and 8 byte descriptors.
 This appears as any other shader parameters and have to be mapped to the corresponding registers/spaces etc. by specifying a local root signature for the shaders.